Pinterest is an awesome traffic source for blogs – and yet many new bloggers completely ignore Pinterest altogether. Big mistake!

-Originally, it was intended for a small group of people to contribute ideas on a project.
+Originally, it was intended for a small group of people to contribute ideas to a project.

-For example, a wedding planner could invite a bride to be to a group board so they can share ideas.
+For example, a wedding planner could invite a bride to be on a group board to share ideas.

 12. Find niche group boards to join

 While Pinterest group boards aren’t as useful as they once were, you should still join curated boards within your niche.

 To find group boards, you can do a search on Pinterest and search in board names.